JM233333/jm233333.github.io/index.md

 ### Research Works

 - **[Visualinux](https://icsnju.github.io/visualinux/) (2023 - 2024):** A visualized debugging framework to aid in understanding the Linux kernel.
-This work has been accepted by EuroSys 2025 (doi forthcoming).
+This work has been accepted by EuroSys 2025 and received the Best Student Paper Award.

 ### Amateur Projects